Anne Windfohr Marion

-Anne Windfohr Marion (November 10, 1938 – February 11, 2020) was an American heiress, rancher, horse breeder, business executive, philanthropist, and art collector from Fort Worth, Texas.
+Anne Windfohr Marion (born Anne Valliant Burnett Hall; November 10, 1938 – February 11, 2020) was an American heiress, rancher, horse breeder, business executive, philanthropist, and art collector from Fort Worth, Texas.
 She served as the president of Burnett Ranches and the chairman of the Burnett Oil Company.
 She was the founder of the Georgia O'Keeffe Museum in Santa Fe, New Mexico.
 In 1981, she was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 Early life

-Anne Burnett grew up in Fort Worth, Texas.
+Anne Valliant Burnett Hall was born and grew up in Fort Worth, Texas.
 Her father, James Goodwin Hall, was a stockbroker.
-Her mother, Anne Valliant Burnett Tandy, was a rancher, horsebreeder, businesswoman and philanthropist.
-After her parents divorced, she was adopted by her mother's third husband, Robert Windfohr, and took his name.
+Her mother, Anne, was a rancher, horsebreeder, businesswoman and philanthropist.
+After her parents' divorce, she was adopted by her mother's third husband, Robert Windfohr, and took his name.
 When her mother remarried for the fourth time, her stepfather became Charles D. Tandy, the founder of the Tandy Corporation.
 Her maternal great-grandfather, Captain Samuel Burk Burnett, was a rancher.